- Retirement Downsizing in Place with an Accessible ADU

 9) ADU Plans Meet Maximum Size

-The maximum square foot size of your ADU is limited by the square footage of the lot itself.
-For a lot at the minimum size of 3,500, your ADU can only be 400 square feet.
-For just under 5K, it can be up to 800 sq-ft, and for lots above 5K, you can have a much larger ADU.
+The maximum square foot area of your ADU is limited by the square footage of the lot itself.
+There is also a minimum lot size for ADU’s which is 3,500 SF.
+On lots of this size and up too 4,999 SF your ADU can be 400 square feet maximum.

 By the end of this list, you should have a fairly good idea of whether or not you’re legally allowed to build an ADU on your property in addition to your single-family home.
 If you do decide that an ADU is right for you, your lot, and your family contact us today!
 We’ll be happy to help you figure out the next steps.